 (2) DSRC has been and continues to be deployed in over a hundred sites around the US.
 Thousands of vehicles are outfitted with DSRC onboard units, all successfully executing ITS safety and efficiency services.

 (3) IEEE 802 believes that C-V2X has significant shortcomings that make DSRC better-suited for future evolution of ITS safety and efficiency services.
 For example, DSRC provides higher flexibility for variable-size messages, encouraging the addition of innovative features that require new data fields.
-Most importantly, the IEEE 802.11 WG is in the process of developing next generation V2X (NGV) standard in the IEEE P802.11bd project as an amendment to the IEEE 802.11 standard that ensures interoperability, backward-compatibility and coexistence with current DSRC deployments in the same channel, allowing seamless evolution towards a new ITS standard.
+Most importantly, the IEEE 802.11 WG is in the process of developing a next generation V2X (NGV) standard in the IEEE P802.11bd project, as an amendment to the IEEE 802.11 standard, ensuring interoperability, backward-compatibility and coexistence with current DSRC deployments in the same channel and allowing seamless evolution towards a new ITS standard.
 In contrast, 5G NR V2X (C-V2X as specified in future 3GPP Rel.
 16) is not being designed for same-channel backward-compatibility or same-channel coexistence with LTE V2X (Rel.
 14).

 (4) IEEE 802 believes that the investment uncertainty created by the Commission’s considerations to allocate spectrum for up to three different mutually incompatible technologies (DSRC, LTE V2X, and 5G NR V2X) might be slowing down market adoption of ITS technology in general.

-(5) IEEE 802 recommends that the V2X technology of choice for the ITS band a) must be the subject of a mature set of standards, b) must be proven through real-world testing to work effectively in ITS environments, and c) must be future-proof by having a well-defined evolutionary path that maintains interoperability, backward-compatibility and same-channel coexistence with previous generations, including coexistence with DSRC which already occupies the ITS band.
+(5) IEEE 802 recommends that the V2X technology of choice for the ITS band a) must be the subject of a mature set of standards, b) must be proven through real-world testing to work effectively in ITS environments, and c) must be future-proof by having a well-defined evolutionary path that maintains interoperability, backward-compatibility and same-channel coexistence with previous generations, including coexistence with DSRC that already occupies the ITS band.
 IEEE 802 notes that DSRC meets all these criteria.

 Advantages of DSRC